dasimmet/zcomplete/README.md

 ## TODOs

+This project is in a Proof-of-concept stage.
+It barely generates useful completion for itself.

+### Support other shells than `bash`

+### Povide completion for files in the filesystem

+- Offer a way for `.wasm` to query filesystem files?
+- report back valid extensions or magic numbers from `.wasm` to `zcomp`?

+### Alternatives if embedding in ELF is not an option.

+- Embedded Windows Resource files?
+- MachO?
+- Support separate .wasm files.
+  This needs some kind of "friendship check" between a binary and the `.wasm`.

-### make non-generic target it work with zig master
+### make a non-generic target it work with zig master

-at the moment we set an explicit generic target:
+at the moment we set an explicit generic target (which means only `mvp` wasm features are on):

 ```zig
 .target = b.resolveTargetQuery(.{